usaid-cs/yesterday-i-learned/random.md

 1. ["Cowlick"](https://en.wikipedia.org/wiki/Cowlick) refers to the part of the haircut where it points at you, making it look like you have no hair there.
 1. "86ing a product is when you're all out, 86ing a customer is when they are banned from the business."
 1. "What's your poison" specifically refers to drinks.
-1. If you suspect your dog has a food allergy, one of the easiest ways to fix things is to try a food with a novel protein, like kangaroo meat.
 1. [Every digit of pi is equally likely (at least it is, in the first 10 million digits).](http://blogs.sas.com/content/iml/2015/03/12/digits-of-pi.html)
 1. "Pizza dates" are a possible alternative to coffee dates.
 It helps establish pizza compatibility, which is a big part of relationships.
 1. [**Breakfast is not the most important meal of the day.**](https://www.reddit.com/r/explainlikeimfive/comments/5zby7f/eli5_why_is_breakfast_the_most_important_meal_of/) Kellogg marketing invented this dangerous myth.
 Eating breakfast increases hunger throughout the day, increasing overall calorie intake, and builds up insulin resistance, leading to diabetes.
 This doesn't mean "don't eat breakfast"; it just means don't eat a big breakfast.